BlessingRuth/LITA-Customer-Data/README.md

 - The most popular subscription type was gotten by analyzing the sum of revenue gotten from each subscription type and the by count of the subscription types scubscribed to.

   ### SQL Analysis
+After Loading the dataset to our database management, it was previewed, the duplicates were removed using distinct and a view was created to work with the clean data.

+  We query the database to analyse the dataset and the following analyzes were gotten:
+  1. The total number of customers in each region
+  2. The most popular subscription type
+  3. subscriptions that were canceled within 6 months
+  4. Average Subscription duration
+  5. Subscription duration longer than 6 months
+  6. Total revenue by subscription type
+  7. Top 3 regions by subscription cancelation
+  8. Total number of active and canceled subscriptions
+  9. Most canceled subscription type.

+     Some of the interesting codes we worked with:
+     ''' sql
+     select *
+     '''